magee/meteor-seed/README.md

 # Meteor Seed Project

-My personal Meteor seed project based on the great work of Damir Vazgird (amazingBastard) at https://github.com/amazingBastard/Meteor-Seed.
+My personal Meteor seed project.

+Started with the great work of Damir Vazgird (amazingBastard) at https://github.com/amazingBastard/Meteor-Seed as a foundation and customized to match my preferences.

-## Install Packages
+## Installed Packages

 utilities
 - settinghead:auto-nprogress